waikato-datamining/image-dataset-converter/plugins/from-grayscale-dp.md

 * generates: idc.api.DepthData

 Loads the depth information from associated grayscale PNG files.
+When reading only the annotations, an empty image of the same dimensions is used.

 ```
 usage: from-grayscale-dp [-h] [-l {DEBUG,INFO,WARNING,ERROR,CRITICAL}]
                          [-N LOGGER_NAME] [-i [INPUT ...]]
                          [-I [INPUT_LIST ...]] [--resume_from RESUME_FROM]
                          [-m MIN_VALUE] [-M MAX_VALUE] [--image_path_rel PATH]
+                         [--annotations_only]

 Loads the depth information from associated grayscale PNG files.
+When reading
+only the annotations, an empty image of the same dimensions is used.

 options:
   -h, --help            show this help message and exit